IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: Whether the volume of system voice is affected.

-* `SEVOL:<non-negative-number-percent-amplitude-gain>`
+* `SEVOL:<positive-or-zero-number-percent-amplitude-gain>`
 * `SEVOL:`
   * The behavior is *unspecified*.
 * Initial value / `SEVOL:100`

 #### Compatibility Issues

-* In TaikoJiro 1 but not 2, the value is parsed as a non-negative integer number.
+* In TaikoJiro 1 but not 2, the value is parsed as a positive-or-zero integer number.
 * Handled but ignored by TJAPlayer2 for.PC
 * In TaikoManyGimmicks, as for v0.6.6α, the initial value is `SEVOL:0` (?)